by Ann D. Baus

 More than anything, Flor Macias wants to be a curandera like her grandma, Abuelita, and heal people with plants and other natural products.
 So when Abuelita gives Flor a squeaky old pushcart for her twelfth birthday, Flor is sure her gift can only mean one thing…she’ll be helping Abuelita at her new curandera stall in the marketplace.

 But Flor soon discovers Abuelita has other plans for her and her little pushcart.
 Before Abuelita will allow Flor to be her assistant, Flor must first master the art of selling bananas in the marketplace!
-Although discouraged, Flor soon warms up to the idea, that is until two shady customers arrive at her little pushcart demanding money.
+Although discouraged, Flor soon warms up to the idea, that is until two sketchy customers arrive at her little pushcart demanding money.
 Then, Flor really has problems.
 How will she ever be able to convince Abuelita that she has what it takes to help with the family business?

 COMING SOON!